digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

    do not need to navigate the offset-based model.
--  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or ledger commands that have been executed.
+-  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or with ledger commands that have been executed.

 The following principles apply: